Any Fin for Love Excerpt

 “The Coast Guard is my career, not my life,” Gage said resignedly.

-“And because I love you like a son, I want to see you safe,” Dougah finished, as though Gage hadn't interrupted.
+“And because I love you like a son, I want to see you safe,” Dougah finished.

-Velma waved her hand.
-“Everyone does.
+Velma waved a hand.
+“Everyone does, dear.
 Well, everyone not from around these parts.
-I told my sister Delma to plant something else years back when she planted the sapling, but she wouldn’t hear of it.
+I told my sister Delma to choose something else years back when she planted the sapling, but she wouldn’t hear of it.
 She’s been partial to willows forever.
 Not me.
 Though you’d think so, us being twins and all and with the last name of Willow.
-But no, I don’t care for--"
+But no, I don’t care for—”

 “Ryan, Cody Ryan.”

 She already liked Velma.
 The woman reminded Cody of her great-aunt Sarah—could be seventy but still looked sixty—with salt-and-pepper hair pulled back in a neat bun and an oddly comfortable way about her.

 “Well, you are a lucky one.”
 Velma angled behind the counter and grinned at Cody.
 “Up until an hour ago, we were booked solid, all eight rooms.
 There’s a fishing tournament in town this weekend.”